awsdocs/aws-security-hub-user-guide/doc_source/securityhub-free-trial.md

 The estimated monthly cost is based on your account's Security Hub usage for findings and security checks projected over a 30\-day period\.

-The estimated monthly cost is for only the current Region\.
+The usage information is only for the current Region\.
 It is not for all Regions in which Security Hub is enabled\.
+In an aggregation Region, it does not include linked Regions\.

 ## Viewing pricing details<a name="pricing-details"></a>